 The city of Silsbee is the home of a large petrochemical manufacturer.
-For the expansion of their facilities, Brownline was commissioned by Point to Point Directional Drilling Services to survey a 3998-ft drill job.
+For the expansion of their facilities, Brownline was commissioned by Point to Point Directional Drilling Services to survey a 3998-ft drill job in July 2021.

 Over the last few years, the petrochemical company’s facilities have been expanded greatly.
 This project was completed in several stages and has led to a staggering 60% increase in production capacity.
 The focus for the entire project was on key points in the transportation and storage process.
 This included the construction of seven new pressure tanks, a five-bay truck and isocontainer loading facility, a second 10-railcar loading rack and three new storage tanks.